 When I told my parents–both hardworking business people–that I wanted to major in English/Creative Writing, I could sense their hesitation.
 They sat me down multiple times to explain how I would need a steady, well-paying job after college.
 They urged me to switch to Communications or Education and just take literature classes on the side.
 It was disheartening, to say the least.

 There’s a stereotype that says you can’t get a decent job with a BA in English, and that’s what my parents were going off of when they tried to persuade me towards a different academic path.
-There are stereotypes galore for just about every major: Theater Arts is a useless degree, a Business major is too generic and stiff, Engineering isn’t for women.
+There are college major stereotypes galore for just about every one of them: Theater Arts is a useless degree, a Business major is too generic and stiff, Engineering isn’t for women.
 With all the negativity swirling around it can be difficult pursuing what you’re interested in.

 But there are ways to clear away the misconceptions and shed light on the truth of your intended major.
 Here are a few tips on how to deal with stereotypes about college majors.

 Sit down and really dig deep into the research.
 Say you want to be a Biology major, then research colleges that offer good biology programs.
 Look at the required classes, the specializations.
 Then look at jobs that require a Biology degree–do they seem interesting?
 What are their opening rates like?
 When you thoroughly research your intended major, you can feel a little more secure about your decision to pursue it.